 It is also crucial that the experience of reading your content is as smooth and informative as possible.
 We recommend ensuring the essential information you want to communicate is placed in the first paragraph, while each subsequent section delivers further information.

 You will want to avoid adding paragraphs that are not useful for the reader; instead, every section should have a clear purpose.
 Ensuring this is the case will help keep readers engaged until the end.

 Write in short sentences

-Some people may type longer sentences to pad out word count, but quality content is always going to achieve better engagement.
+Some people may type longer sentences to pad out word count, but quality content will consistently improve engagement.

 Avoid using jargon